-Overview The JAASLoginPassword configuration property is used to specify a password that corresponds to a valid J2EE user that has the appropriate privileges to execute the EJBHome.create method of the target EJB for secure inbound connections.

-Value The value is a string that specifies a valid password that the Artix J2EE password of DEFAULT.

-Connector can use to create the target EJB for secure inbound connections.

-The Artix J2EE Connector is configured by default to use a J2EE user property, see "Setting Configuration Property Values" on page 160.

-Setting For information on how to set the JAASLoginPassword configuration

-More Detail For more detail on using the JAASLoginPassword configuration property, see

-"Configuring EJB Create Username and Password" on page 115.
+Overview The JAASLoginPassword configuration property is used to specify a password that corresponds to a valid J2EE user that has the appropriate privileges to execute the EJBHOME.create method of the target EJB for secure inbound connections.
+Value The value is a string that specifies a valid password that the Artix J2EE Connector can use to create the target EJB for secure inbound connections.
+The Artix J2EE Connector is configured by default to use a J2EE user password of DEFAULT.
+Setting For information on how to set the JAASLoginPassword configuration property, see "Setting Configuration Property Values" on page 157.
+More Detail For more detail on using the JAASLoginPassword configuration property, see "Configuring EJB Create Username and Password" on page 109.